DGTV11/BlogPostManager/README.md

 - After creating your blog post, click on the post name, which will bring you to the editor.

 - You can access your previous blog posts by clicking the post title.
+- This page also has a button to go to the namecard page, which we will talk about more in detail.
 ## Editor page
 - This is the page where you make your blog post.
 It will have the default description and content.